serdg0/sass-framework/README.md

 m-2 => all margins set to 1rem.

+### Positions

+For changing the position value of an element, i made the super complex classes of:

+* relative-position
+* fixed-position
+* absolute-position

+I leave to your imagination what each one of those do.

 ### Mobile block feature

 As most webpages changes their display on mobile devices, to only one element per view, i added a mobile-block class, which in narrower screens it will automatically stack each element.

 ### Flex

-The center-flex class automatically center an item to it's respective parent.
+The center-flex class automatically center horizontally an item to it's respective parent.

+For a vertical center, use the class items-center.

 The column-flex class set the element to the surprisingly columns direction.